Bellatrix: Physical properties

 The spectral types for O and early B stars were defined more rigorously in 1971 and Bellatrix was used as a standard for the B2 III type.
 The expected brightness of Bellatrix from this spectral type is about one magnitude brighter than calculated from its apparent magnitude and Hipparcos distance.
 Analysis of the observed characteristics of the star indicate that it should be a B2 main sequence star, not the giant that it appears from its spectral type.
 Close analysis of high resolution spectra suggest that it is a spectroscopic binary composed of two similar stars less luminous than a B2 giant.

-Bellatrix is a massive star with about 7.7 times the mass and 5.8 times the radius of the Sun.
-It has an estimated age of approximately 25 million years—old enough for a star of this mass to consume the hydrogen at its core and begin to evolve away from the main sequence into a giant star.
-The effective temperature of the outer envelope of this star is 22000 K, which is considerably hotter than the 5,778 K on the Sun.
+Bellatrix is a massive star with about 8.6 times the mass and 6.4 times the radius of the Sun.
+As a massive star, this star will evolve faster than the Sun, currently it has an estimated age of approximately 25 million years.
+The hydrogen should be exhausted in seven million years, after that Bellatrix will expand and cool.
+It may end its life in a supernova.
+The effective temperature of the outer envelope of this star is 22000 K, which is considerably hotter than the 5,772 K on the Sun.
 This high temperature gives this star the blue-white hue that occurs with B-type stars.
 It shows a projected rotational velocity of around 52 km/s.

 Companions

 Bellatrix was thought to belong to the Orion OB1 association of stars that share a common motion through space, along with the stars of Orion's Belt: Alnitak (Zeta Orionis), Alnilam (Epsilon Orionis), and Mintaka (Delta Orionis).
 However, this is no longer believed to be the case, as Bellatrix is now known to be much closer than the rest of the group.
 It is not known to have a stellar companion, although researchers Maria-Fernanda Nieva and Norbert Przybilla raised the possibility it might be a spectroscopic binary.
 A 2011 search for nearby companions failed to conclusively find any objects that share a proper motion with Bellatrix.
 Three nearby candidates were all found to be background stars.

-Some researchers suspected that Bellatrix was a member of 32 Orionis group.
-The 32 Ori group should be termed the Bellatrix Cluster on the basis that the sky position and distance of Bellatrix are similar to those of the 32 Ori group.
+Some researchers suspected that Bellatrix was a member of the 32 Orionis group.
+They proposed that the 32 Ori group should instead be termed the Bellatrix Cluster on the basis that the sky position and distance of Bellatrix are similar to those of the 32 Ori group.
 The proper motion of Bellatrix deviates significantly from the mean motion of the group, leaving its membership in question.
 However, it may be possible to reconcile membership if the divergent velocity is the result of an unseen companion.
 For example, a face-on orbit with a black hole companion orbiting ~100 AU from the star with a period measured in centuries could account for the discrepancy.